mwang87/q2_metabolomics/README.md

 ### Input Data Description/Download Longitudinal Data

-In this tutorial, we will download metabolomics data for use with the metabolomicsgnps plugin for QIIME 2.
+In this tutorial, we will download metabolomics data for use with the metabolomics plugin for QIIME 2.
 The dataset we will use for this tutorial contains longitudinal data on the fermentation process of milk to yogurt.

 Navigate to a directory of your choice (e.g. Example_Longitudinal):